-- Market risk: Overall the market risk increased by €29.1m.
-This is primarily driven by an increase in spread risk, due to changes in shareholder funds over the period. - Counterparty Default Risk (CDR): There has been an increase in Counterparty Default Risk of €2.2m, driven by higher Type 2 counterparty exposures in non-profit funds and higher Type 1 counterparty exposures in with-profit funds.
+- Market risk: Overall the market risk increased by €19.8m.
+This was driven by increases in currency and equity risk.
+The increase in the currency risk SCR largely reflects an improvement in the asset data that allows a more granular assessment of the SCR by currency.
+Equity risk increased due to a combination of growth in unit reserves from strong equity performance and an increase in the equity shock caused by a change in the EIOPA symmetric adjustment from 1.46% at YE23 to 2.86% at YE24. - Counterparty Default Risk (CDR): There has been an increase in Counterparty Default Risk of €0.3m, driven by an increase in Type 1 counterparty exposures in non-participating funds, offset by lower Type 1 counterparty exposures in with-profit funds.

-- Life risks: Overall the life risks decreased by €2.1m.
-This has been driven by lower longevity risk following a new reinsurance treaty which has been somewhat offset by higher lapse risk on the back of incresed expected profits on unit-linked business and increased expense risk due to higher expense assumptions at year-end 2023. - Health risks: Health risk has increased by €0.7m, primarily due to higher disability risk. - Diversification: Diversification has increased by €9.1m during the year, in line with the significant increase in market risk. - Loss Absorbing Capacity of Technical Provisions (LACTP): Loss Absorbing capacity of Technical Provisions reduced by €1.7m, in line with lower BSCR in the Participating fund. - Loss Absorbing Capacity of Deferred Taxes (LACDT): Loss Absorbing capacity of Deferred Taxes remained at €0.0m, as the Company now has a deferred tax asset rather than deferred tax liability. - Operational risk: Operational risk reduced by €2.2m, calculated in line with written premiums and unit-linked expenses incurred over the year.
+- Life risks: Life risk increased by €15.9m.
+The movement was driven by increases in lapse and expense risk due to the growth of the non-unit BEL on unit-linked products, offset by a reduction in longevity risk due to a new reinsurance treaty on immediate annuities. - Health risks: Health risk has increased by €8.9m, primarily due to higher disability risk. - Diversification: Diversification has increased by €13.3m during the year, decreasing the overall SCR.
+The increase is in line with the significant increase in market and life risk. - Loss Absorbing Capacity of Technical Provisions (LACTP): Loss Absorbing capacity of Technical Provisions reduced by €2.5m, in line with lower BSCR in the Participating fund. - Loss Absorbing Capacity of Deferred Taxes (LACDT): Loss Absorbing capacity of Deferred Taxes remained at €0.0m, as the Company now has a deferred tax asset rather than deferred tax liability. - Operational risk: Operational risk increased by €3.7m, calculated in line with written premiums and unit-linked expenses incurred over the year.